 So will I continue??

 A big resounding yes.
 I’m currently in search of the right equipment and have every intention to learn this and learn it well.
-There’s something beautifully ethereal about the images, and truly puts a photographer back into the process.
+There’s something beautifully ethereal about the images, and truly puts a photographer back into the process, even if it does make a mess of the fingers.

 Until the FINAL Dogwood 52 image of the year, another SELF PORTRAIT,